Rehabilitation of marginal human donor lungs by EVLP

 In addition to our porcine EVLP and lung transplant model, we are also evaluating marginal human donor lungs via EVLP and adenosine A2A receptor agonist therapy.
 Through a partnership with LifeNet Health®, we are obtaining and evaluating marginal and previously rejected human donor lungs.
 Dr. Christine Lau, MD is instrumental in the procurement and use of these human lungs.
 We have already begun our first set of human donor lungs, with the hope that EVLP with A2A receptor therapy will significantly improved the function of these lungs while reducing edema and inflammation (immune cell activation and cytokine production).

-Here is a photo of a set of human lungs on our EVLP circuit:
+Here is a photo of a human lungs on EVLP: